 Every field of the dataset, except for the spatial one, can have a custom alias to show on map widget: just double click the label to edit it.
 A user can also specify if a field have to be shown on detail popup.

-For a measure type field a user could specify the aggregation function and if it has to be shown on map: at least one field has to be shown on map.
-For attribute type field a user can specify if it's modal, that allows a user to make a selection on that value and refresh all other widget in the document: the user can specify only one model field.
+For measures a user could specify the aggregation function, if it has to be shown on detail popup and if it has to be shown on map: at least one field has to be shown on map.